psfedo3/psfedo3.github.io/_events/fulfilling-destiny.md

 speaker_title: "PICP"
 categories: events
 avatar: images/speakers/pastor.jpg
-intro: >
-  Learn how, why to discover and recover any kind of lost destiny
 speaker_bio: >
   Pastor John Doe is the pastor in charge of excellent zone parish and also the speaker of this program
 ---

+ Learn how, why to discover and recover any kind of lost destiny